mpframaro/garbagecollectionsimulator_isia/README.md

-# Grbage Collection Simulator Using Reinforcment Learning
+# Garbage Collection Simulator Using Reinforcment Learning

 This project was done for a third year curricular unit (Introdução a Sistemas Inteligentes e Autónomos).